StrongMama app

 -

-Designing for empathy — postnatal mothers are balancing exhaustion, recovery, and childcare.
+Designing with empathy: postnatal mothers are balancing exhaustion, recovery, and childcare.
 The design must be compassionate, realistic, and supportive.

 -

-Being mindful of colour use — I learned that colours can unintentionally mislead users.
+Being mindful of colours: I learned that colours can unintentionally mislead users.
 In our onboarding wireframes, we made a mistake of adding colours to our titles, during usability testing, participants interpreted the red text as warnings or stop signals.
 This showed me how powerful and sensitive visual design choices can be.

 The final StrongMama concept is an inclusive postnatal exercise app with: